Targets

 Targets Overview

-Canada passed the Canadian Net-Zero Emissions Accountability Act in June 2021 which enshrines its 2050 net zero target into law.
-Canada updated its long-term strategy in October 2022.
+Canada passed the Canadian Net-Zero Emissions Accountability Act in June 2021, which enshrines its 2050 net zero target—as well as its 2030 target—into law.
+Canada last updated its long-term strategy in November 2022.

 ||